 If you have some yogurt, you can inoculate the yogurt with the bacteria in a probiotic supplement.
 Simply add the probiotic pill to the yogurt and let it set at room temperature for a few hours.
 The colony forming units present in the pill will start to spread and multiply in the yogurt.
 You can then soak a tampon in the yogurt and insert it into your vagina before you go to sleep.
 This should be a great home remedy you can use to effectively get rid of a yeast infection.
 You can check out this article to learn more about probiotic pills: Good Probiotic Yeast Infection Pills.

 If you use a store procured douche product during your period, you may be upsetting the good bacteria in the vagina.
 This may be a reason why you seem to get a yeast infection during your period.
-If you do decide to douche, avoid alkaline douches.
-Douching with apple cider vinegar would help to keep the pH acidic, and clean it out at the same time.
+If you do decide to douche; avoid alkaline, and store product douches.
+Douching with apple cider vinegar diluted with water, would help to keep the pH acidic, and clean it out at the same time.
 Just make sure you do not exceed about a 1% concentration of vinegar; as this is all you will need to start killing Candida.
 Stronger concentrations of apple cider vinegar can cause irritation or chemical burns to the skin (learn more about using this vinegar here: Apple Cider Vinegar for Yeast Infection).
-Also, try and insert a probiotic pill into the vagina after you douche to help keep the helpful bacteria colonies thriving in your vagina.
+Also, try and insert a probiotic pill into the vagina after you douche, to help keep the good bacteria colonies thriving in your vagina.